harineralla/nft-transaction-system/README.md

 ## Overview

 Welcome to the NFT Transaction System (NTS) project!
 NTS is a web-based application designed to facilitate the buying and selling of NFTs (Non-Fungible Tokens) on the Ethereum blockchain.
-The system leverages relational DBMS technology for data storage and querying to ensure efficient and secure transactions.
+The system leverages relational DBMS technology, specifically PostgreSQL, for robust data storage and querying to ensure efficient and secure transactions.

 ## Features

-- **User Management**: Each trader has a unique client ID, name, phone number, cell-phone number, email address, and address.
+- **User Management**: Each trader has a unique client ID, name, phone number, cell phone number, email address, and address.
 - **Ethereum Integration**: Traders have unique Ethereum addresses used for trading NFTs.
 - **Trader Classification**: Traders are classified as either "Gold" or "Silver" based on their transaction volume.
 - **Transaction Management**: Traders can buy and sell NFTs, with automatic verification of ownership and funds.